abhishekrajeevan/retail_sales_analytics/data_modeling/Data Model.md

 # Data Model Overview

 ## The products has a medallion arhitecture with Raw, Harmonizd and Curated layer.
-We have a star schema model in Harmonnized layer and this will be open for different teams to get the cleased, latest and greatest data.
+We have a star schema model in Harmonized layer and this will be can be used by different teams to get the cleansed, latest and greatest data.
+The KPIs and consumption for BI workloads is via Curated layer only

 ## 1. Dimension Tables